io-fault/python/internet/documentation/project.rst

 `internet` primarily consists of the following modules:

- :py:mod:`internet.libdns`
-  Provides an assembler and disassembler for the HTTP protocol.

  :py:mod:`internet.libmedia`
   Provides supporting functionality for the HTTP protocol such a MIME-Type data structure, a MIME Media Range type used